 The military installation that sponsors your local PWOC knows the needs of the women they serve.
 Many of us want to know about childcare so that we know what we need to do in order to participate and to be able to remember what we did after we left. (haha) Contact your local PWOC to see what they offer.
 It may be that they portion out a large part of the chapel budget to pay for watchcare services.
 They may do that because they see the value that PWOC women bring by investing back into their families and their military community.
 Or, at your local PWOC the budget and climate may be different.
 There may be no formally organized childcare at all.
-Or, it may be that there is a volunteer system in place so that ladies will share the load of blessing other PWOC women by watching their children for them so that they can focus on their Bible studies distracted (after getting background checks of course).
+Or, it may be that there is a volunteer system (after getting background checks of course) in place so that ladies will share the load of blessing other PWOC women by taking turns watching their children for them so that they can focus on their Bible studies for that time.

 Here at PWOC Fort Lee, currently, we are thankful that the Fort Lee Chaplaincy approved the payment of watchcare services offered to PWOC moms on a first-come, first-served basis for ages 1-5 years old.
 These monies come from other Fort Lee chapel congregations and any offerings collected during PWOC.
 Also, here at Fort Lee during the school year, there is a volunteer-staffed homeschool room.
 I, personally, have been extremely grateful for someone else stepping up to help in this area while I served in another area for our PWOC- away from my homeschooled children for a while.
 That time helped me to refocus on God and directly helped me to become a better mother, wife and leader.